 Controlling Your Private Keys

-In the previous articles we’ve touched on the things you absolutely need to get started in Bitcoin: what are the best Bitcoin wallets and the knowledge to buy Bitcoin and move it from place to place.
+In the previous articles we’ve touched on the things you absolutely need to get started in Bitcoin: is Bitcoin a good investment to invest in and the knowledge to buy Bitcoin and move it from place to place.
 If you were to stop now you’d be able to function in the Bitcoin ecosystem.
 But I don’t want you to stop now because you’d be missing out on the parts of Bitcoin that make it so disruptive.
 I want to talk about the part where you and only you control your money, it’s especially useful when you wish to have considerable investments in cryptocurrencies.
 Let’s talk about Private Keys.

 Time for another short lesson.
 We’ve talked about Bitcoin Public Addresses.
 That is only half of the story.
 Every Public Address has associated with it a Private Key.
 Think of the Public Address as a night drop box on the side of a bank.
 The bank can hand keys to the public side of the box to anyone it chooses to do business with.
 That way anyone can put stuff into the box.
 But the inside keys are private and only given out to people the bank wants to be able to remove stuff from the box.
 You need the Public Address to receive and hold the Bitcoin.
 You need the Private Key to send it out again.
 Now imagine a different night drop box for every transaction you do.
 That is Bitcoin.